 Pre-employment testing is offered only for certain positions.
 This test consists of a series of tests that measure your aptitude for performing specific job tasks.

-The test results are reviewed by our Human Resources department to ensure they meet our standards.
+The Company’s Human Resources department will review the test results to ensure they meet its standards.

 Tips for passing the Kaiser Pre-employment Testing

 These tips can help you to pass the Kaiser pre-employment testing:

 - Read all instructions carefully.